arpiku/MyCsNotes/Cpp/cpp-Thread.md

 //swaps two thread object
 }
 ```
-- jthreads are similar to threads in most ways but have special functinality called **Stop token handling** more can be found here [[cppjThread]]
+- jthreads are similar to threads in most ways but have special functinality called **Stop token handling** more can be found here [[cpp-jThread]]